A Journey Shaped by Performance, Teaching, and How Musicians Grow

 Over time, I also became increasingly interested in questions of direction, decision-making, and long-term planning, especially for musicians who are trying to find their place within the profession

-This mix of practical experience, education, and reflection led to the creation of The Life Map Project
+This mix of practical experience, education, and reflection led to the creation of The Musicians Project

 Many musicians receive extensive technical training but little structured support in reflecting on long-term direction, priorities, and life context.
-The Life Map Project (TLMP) was created to address this gap by offering a reflective framework that connects musical development with personal and professional decision-making.
+The Musicians Project (TMP) was created to address this gap by offering a reflective framework that connects musical development with personal and professional decision-making.

 View Our Upcoming Workshops

-Designed for both individual musicians and educational institutions, TLMP complements existing training by addressing the reflective and developmental dimensions of a musician’s life.
+Designed for both individual musicians and educational institutions, TMP complements existing training by addressing the reflective and developmental dimensions of a musician’s life.